Before you start

 - Home-screen widget.
 Add the Badger widget to your phone’s home screen and check it shows your mood, status and unread/invite counts — then change your mood and confirm the widget updates.
 Home-screen widget →

 Testing with a friend?
 Even better.
-Location, moods, group invites and posts all come alive when there’s someone on the other end — grab another tester and share a group.
+Moods, group invites, posts and anything to do with the map only really come alive when there’s someone on the other end — grab another tester and share a group.

 Writing a report we can act on

-A great bug report is short but specific.
+Whichever route you use, a great report is short but specific.
 If you can, include:

 - What you were doing — the steps that led up to it, so we can try to reproduce it.